Bhargee/cril/reports/proj1/PROJECT1.md

 extra.author = "Bhargava S. Manja"
 extra.bio = """
-  [Bhargava S. Manja](https://github.com/bhargee) is a first year PhD student interested in computer vision, fast computing, and domain specific languages
+  [Bhargava S. Manja](https://github.com/bhargee) is a first year PhD student interested in computer vision, fast computing, and domain specific languages.
 """
 +++

-## Project Report 1: C Implementation of Bril
+## Introduction

-While bril is a very useful testbed for exploring existing language technologies and experimenting with new ideas, I was frustrated with the tooling around the language.
-It took me three or four hours of fiddling around with nodejs, npm, and python to get `brili` working, and I did not get either `bril2json` or `bril2txt` to work on my machine (I reimplemented them myself in python).
-I've rarely had such issues with my trusted systems programming language, C. I decided to implement a simple, fast, and correct interpreter for bril.
+While Bril is a very useful testbed for exploring existing language technologies and experimenting with new ideas, I was frustrated with the tooling around the language.
+It took me three or four hours of fiddling around with Node, NPM, and Python to get `brili` working, and I did not get either `bril2json` or `bril2txt` to work on my machine (I reimplemented them myself in python).
+I've rarely had such issues with my trusted systems programming language, C. I decided to implement a simple, fast, and correct interpreter for Bril.
 I call it `cril`.

 All code can be found in the [project repository](https://github.com/Bhargee/cril)